 DOUBLE- AND MULTI-DECK WITH H17

-When the playing rules specify that the blackjack dealer must hit soft 17 (h17), you should double down on 11 against all dealer upcards (including against an Ace).
+When the playing rules specify that the live blackjack dealer must hit soft 17 (h17), you should double down on 11 against all dealer upcards (including against an Ace).
 (This is the same strategy as in a single-deck game.)

 The contributing factor for doubling against a dealer Ace is that when she must hit soft 17, she will bust 3.4 % more often (compared to standing on soft 17), which makes doubling down a better play over hitting.